0xd3ba/among-llms/README.md

 > the format `YYYYMMDD_HHMMSS.log`.
 > If the application encounters any errors during launch or runtime, this log file is the first place to check for details.

+### Quick Start Guide
+Refer to the [Quick Start Guide](docs/guide.md) for a step-by-step walkthrough on using *Among LLMs*.
+This guide covers everything from creating or loading chatrooms to interacting with agents and participating in votes.

 ### Using the Terminal Interface
 Among LLMs is built using [Textual](https://github.com/textualize/textual/), a Python library for creating terminal-based UIs.
 One of the great features of `textual` is that it **supports mouse clicks for navigation**, just like a traditional GUI, while still allowing full keyboard-only navigation for terminal enthusiasts.

-If you are interested in keyboard-only navigation, check out the [documentation](docs) for a quick guide on navigating the interface and customizing keyboard bindings.
+If you are interested in keyboard-only navigation, check out the docs on [Quick Start Guide](docs/guide.md) and [Customizing Bindings](docs/bindings.md) for a quick guide on navigating the interface and customizing keyboard bindings.
 Whether you’re a seasoned `vim` warrior or a terminal newbie, you can get comfortable with the Among LLMs interface in roughly two-three minutes.

 ## Contributions